 I learned this the hard way a few years ago when I was managing infrastructure for a growing SaaS company.
-We thought we had a good handle on our domains, but when we finally did a comprehensive audit, we found 47 subdomains we’d forgotten about.
+We thought we had a solid handle on our domains, but when we finally did a comprehensive audit, we found 47 subdomains we’d forgotten about.
 Some were old staging environments, others were demo sites created by sales teams, and a few were complete mysteries.
 Three of them were pointing to services we’d stopped paying for months earlier – a textbook setup for a subdomain takeover attack.

 What DNS Infrastructure Mapping Actually Means